 As with any unfamiliar country or culture, it’s a good idea to brush up on local customs and traditions before you go.
 Ask your guide or hotel staff for advice on protocols relating to dress and manner, especially if you’re visiting a site that is spiritually or culturally significant.
 Take an open-minded, positive attitude with you and embrace the differences that make time in this fascinating and diverse continent memorable.

-If Africa is your dream destination for 2018, talk to your personal travel manager today.
+If Africa is your dream destination, talk to your personal travel manager today.